Treatment for PTSD

 Establishing the PTSD Diagnosis

-The history of PTSD is the history of wars but at the same time the history of psychology dealing with the war trauma.
+The history of PTSD is the history of wars, but at the same time the history of psychology dealing with the war trauma.
 The first psychological treatment for PTSD during World War I was Freudian psychoanalysis.
 Psychoanalysts did much of the research in the treatment of war trauma.

-The essential steps for overcoming Post-Traumatic Stress Disorder are early diagnosis and treatment.
-At CHMC Dubai the therapy of PTSD starts with an in-depth diagnostic procedure such as psychiatric evaluation, physical exam, and laboratory test.
-In the second step a thorough, psychological interview follows.
+At CHMC Dubai, the therapy for PTSD starts with an in-depth diagnostic procedure such as psychiatric evaluation, physical exam, and laboratory test.
+In the second step, a thorough psychological interview follows.
 In some cases, the psychometric testing might be indicated to secure the diagnosis.

 Treatment Goals